Endurance (TV series)

 Endurance is an American reality television series, previously shown on the Discovery Kids cable network in the United States and also on networks in other countries.
 The show's format is somewhat similar to the television series Survivor, with a teenage cast.
 Endurance contestants live in a remote location and participate in various mental and physical challenges, although Endurance contestants compete as pairs (one boy and one girl), and the outcome of the competitions determines which pair of players is eliminated.

 In its six-year run between 2002 through 2008, each season began with a new slate of contestants, who were gradually eliminated as the season progressed until the remaining two teams competed to get all of the Endurance Pyramid pieces.
 The winning boy and girl received an all-expenses paid vacation package with their parents to an exotic location as the prize.

 Production ended with the final episode of the sixth season, first aired on June 28, 2008.
 After the series ended, reruns continued to air on Hub Network until July 21, 2013.
 The first four seasons of the show also aired on NBC on Saturday mornings under the Discovery Kids on NBC umbrella from 2002 to 2006.
-Three seasons of Endurance (Hawaii, Tehachapi and High Sierras) were each nominated for a Daytime Emmy Award in the category of "Outstanding Children's Series", however the show never won.
+Three seasons of Endurance (Hawaii, Tehachapi and High Sierras) were each nominated for a Daytime Emmy Award in the category of "Outstanding Children's Series".

 Production

 The show was produced by 3Ball Productions.
 Its co-creator, former actor and children's game show presenter, J. D. Roth, is the executive producer and on-screen host.
-Roth received a Daytime Emmy nomination in 2006 as "Outstanding Performer in a Children's Series" for Endurance: Tehachapi but did not win.
+Roth received a Daytime Emmy nomination in 2006 as "Outstanding Performer in a Children's Series" for Endurance: Tehachapi.

 Contestants ages 12–15 were chosen each spring from five-minute audition tapes sent in by more than 12,000 teens to the show's production team.
 Twenty players were selected to participate in each of the first five seasons of Endurance; this was reduced to sixteen in Season 6.
 In a 2004 newspaper interview, Roth revealed that he looked for as diverse a group as possible.
 Shooting of the series took place each summer over a three-week period and began with the selected teenaged contestants arriving at a secret remote location in late July.
 Each season was taped in a different location, including California, Hawaii, Mexico, and Fiji.

-In a January, 2007, interview with the Boston Globe, Connor Finnegan recalled his experience as an Endurance: High Sierras player the previous summer: "At first it was weird being filmed all the time.
+In a January 2007, interview with the Boston Globe, Connor Finnegan recalled his experience as an Endurance: High Sierras player the previous summer: "At first it was weird being filmed all the time.
 You'd be talking and suddenly there would be a camera or microphone shoved into your face.
 The big rule with reality TV is never to look at the camera."